JS-Jr-Dev-Job-Board/react/ISSUE_TEMPLATE.md

 Please provide any relevant information about your setup.
 This is important in case the issue is not reproducible except for under certain conditions.

-* Firmware Version:
+- Firmware Version:
-* Operating System:
+- Operating System:
-* SDK version:
+- SDK version:
-* Toolchain version:
+- Toolchain version:

 ## Failure Logs

 Please include any relevant log snippets or files here.
+Use an online screen shot url if needed.